 - Native Android Apps: Developed using Kotlin or Java with Android Studio.

-Advantages of Native Development
+What Are the Advantages of Native Development?

 - Better Performance: Optimized for each OS, native app development results in faster execution and smoother animations.

-- Deeper System Integration: You gain access to platform-specific features and APIs without limitations.
+- Deeper System Integration: You gain access to all platform-specific features and APIs without limitations.
 As a result, you won’t be fighting with workarounds and as many edge cases.

 - Consistent UI/UX: Native development matches the OS’s design language and user expectations.
 You don’t run into design limitations like you would with cross-platform app development.

-When to Choose Native App Development
+When Should You Choose Native App Development?

 A fully native app is the best option when:

 - Deep OS Integration is Required: Apps that rely on system-level features, such as advanced gestures, biometrics, or background services, perform better natively.
+Cross-platform development is still a way away.

 - Device-Specific Features are Crucial: If the app uses features that exist only on a particular OS or have different implementations across platforms, a native approach ensures the best performance.